mccaffary/ChatGPT-Domain-Specific-Language/README.md

 ## Prompt-engineering

 Below is a collection of prompts consisting of short examples of SIL code which highlight its functionality.
-After prompting ChatGPT with the task and providing SIL code samples (see figure below; [full prompt history](https://github.com/mccaffary/ChatGPT-Domain-Specific-Language/blob/main/prompt_library/full_prompt_history.txt) and [SIL code examples](https://github.com/mccaffary/ChatGPT-Domain-Specific-Language/tree/main/images/prompts_) are also in this repo), I asked it to implement a number of standard tasks in SIL.
+After prompting ChatGPT with the task and providing SIL code samples (see figure below; [full prompt history](https://github.com/mccaffary/ChatGPT-Domain-Specific-Language/blob/main/prompt_library/full_prompt_history.txt) and [SIL code examples](https://github.com/mccaffary/ChatGPT-Domain-Specific-Language/tree/main/images/prompts_) are also in this repo), I asked it to implement a number of mainstream programing tasks in SIL.

 <details>
 <summary>Prompt 1 (example SIL code)</summary>